InfinityLoop1308/PipePipe/README.md

 ## Contribute

-Any service is welcome as they don't contain R-18G things.
+Any service not contain R-18G things, and any new features making user experience more comfortable are welcomed.
 Feel free to make your PR!

 ## Note